-The nearest community to the Project site is the First Nations community of Ross River (population 350) located 215 kilometers to the west.
+The nearest community to the Project site is the First Nations community of Ross River (population 350) located 200 kilometers to the west.
 There are no permanent settlements at or near the project site.
-In July 2019 the Company hired a Community Liaison Officer and opened a new community liaison office in Ross River.
-This new office will provide the Company with a full-time presence in the community to continue to build our relationships with and address any concerns of community officials and individual members of Ross River as well as other nearby First Nations of Liard and Na-Cho Nyäk Dun.
-The Company believes in preferential hiring of Kaska-based businesses and personnel whenever practical, for work on the Project.
+In July 2019 the Company opened a new community liaison office in Ross River.
+The Company practices preferential hiring of Kaska-based businesses and personnel whenever practical, for work on the Project.
 Brandon Macdonald, Fireweed's CEO, hails from Ross River where he grew up as a child and is known in the community.